 LOGLINE AND SYNOPSIS

 Jerry McKay is going through a tough time.
 He’s a month behind on his rent, his wife is demanding more child support than they initially settled on, and he just lost his job.
-Just when things are looking pretty black, Jerry is told that he won an expense-paid Mediterranean Cruise for two.
+Just when things are looking pretty black, Jerry is told that he won an expense-paid Mexican Cruise for two.
 With no friends, and no lovers, Jerry asks the cashier at his local 7-11, Lacey if she’d like to go, and she says yes.
 Jerry pursues Lacey, but she’s very cold to him, and doesn’t seem interested.
-They fly to Barcelona to begin their cruise.
+They fly to Guadalajara to begin their adventure.

 Jerry starts by calling his ex-wife, who claims to have no money to wire him (while she’s buying expensive items from the Home Shopping Network).

 He calls his parents, who don’t believe he’s actually calling (there have been a rash of scams on seniors in their condo complex), and hang up on him continuously.
-With 20 Euros to his name, Jerry sits at a café “people watching”, and hoping to plan his next move.
-He sees Alberto, a drug dealer, selling hashish right on the corner by the café.
+With 1,500 pesos to his name, Jerry sits at a café “people watching”, and hoping to plan his next move.
+He sees Alberto, a drug dealer, selling Coca right on the corner by the café.
 He thinks somehow he can get a job working for him, so he approaches him.

 Producer: Gabriel Del Castillo